 Newt Gingrich has delivered more policy statements, campaign speeches, press appearances, course teachings, newspaper op-eds, and books (24 at last count), than any of his opponents seeking the Republican presidential nomination.
 So you’d think all this transparency would provide a clear picture of how Gingrich would govern if he were president.
 But the GOP presidential hopeful is still full of surprises.

-With Gingrich currently leading the pack, his GOP rivals have the knives out.
-Saturday night’s Republican debate in Iowa was proof-positive that defeating Obama took a back seat to derailing Gingrich.
+With Gingrich currently leading the pack, his GOP rivals, have the knives out.
+Last night’s Republican debate in Iowa was proof positive that defeating Obama took a back seat to derailing Gingrich.
 Ron Paul and Michelle Bachman accused Gingrich of being a compromised conservative.
 And Romney accused him of being a bomb thrower.

 In a speech last Thursday at the National Press Club, former Utah Gov. Jon Huntsman called Gingrich “a product of the same Washington that participated in the excesses of our broken and polarized political system.”
 And in a strategy switch, Mitt Romney dispatched surrogates to criticize Gingrich’s leadership ability and commitment to conservative principles.
 “He’s not a reliable and trusted conservative leader,” said former Senator Jim Talent of Missouri, a Romney supporter.

 Gingrich has waved away the attacks.
 “We’re focused on remaining positive,” he said last Thursday during a campaign appearance in South Carolina.

 Either way, with roughly three weeks to go until the Iowa caucuses, The Fiscal Times has compiled these tidbits about the longtime politician, historian, consultant and author: